ONSdigital/eq-survey-runner/README.md

-EQ_GIT_REF - the latest git ref of HEAD on master EQ_SR_LOG_GROUP - The name of the log group to create (defaults to `username-local` for local development) EQ_LOG_LEVEL - The default logging level (defaults to 'INFO' for local development) EQ_SCHEMA_DIRECTORY - The directory that contains the schema files EQ_SESSION_TIMEOUT - The duration of the flask session, defaults to 30 minutes EQ_SECRET_KEY - The Flask secret key for signing cookies
+EQ_GIT_REF - the latest git ref of HEAD on master EQ_SR_LOG_GROUP - The name of the log group to create (defaults to `username-local` for local development) EQ_LOG_LEVEL - The default logging level (defaults to 'INFO' for local development) EQ_WERKZEUG_LOG_LEVEL - The default logging level for werkzeug (defaults to 'INFO' for local development) EQ_SCHEMA_DIRECTORY - The directory that contains the schema files EQ_SESSION_TIMEOUT - The duration of the flask session, defaults to 30 minutes EQ_SECRET_KEY - The Flask secret key for signing cookies